CodeQL documentation

 Another example where more fine-grained information about tainted values is needed is for tracking partial sanitization.
 For example, before interpreting a user-controlled string as a file-system path, we generally want to make sure that it is neither an absolute path (which could refer to any file on the file system) nor a relative path containing .. components (which still could refer to any file).
 Usually, checking both of these properties would involve two separate checks.
 Both checks taken together should count as a sanitizer, but each individual check is not by itself enough to make the string safe for use as a path.
 To handle this case precisely, we want to associate two bits of information with each tainted value, namely whether it may be absolute, and whether it may contain .. components.
 Untrusted user input has both bits set initially, individual checks turn off individual bits, and if a value that has at least one bit set is interpreted as a path, a potential vulnerability is flagged.

-Using flow labels
+Using flow states

 Example

-As an example of using flow labels, we will show how to write a query that flags property accesses on JSON values that come from user-controlled input where we have not checked whether the value is null, so that the property access may cause a runtime exception.
+As an example of using flow state, we will show how to write a query that flags property accesses on JSON values that come from user-controlled input where we have not checked whether the value is null, so that the property access may cause a runtime exception.

 For example, we would like to flag this code: